MohamadYusuf/WebRx-Site/docs/binding-context.md

 ### $data

 This is the view model object in the current context.
-In the root context, **$data** and **$root** are equivalent.
-Inside a nested binding context, this parameter will be set to the current data item (e.g., inside a with: person binding, $data will be set to person). **$data** is useful when you want to reference the viewmodel itself, rather than a property on the viewmodel.
+In the root context, <code>$data</code> and <code>$root</code> are equivalent.
+Inside a nested binding context, this parameter will be set to the current data item (e.g., inside a with: person binding, $data will be set to person). <code>$data</code> is useful when you want to reference the viewmodel itself, rather than a property on the viewmodel.
 Example:

 ```html
 <ul data-bind="foreach: ['cats', 'dogs', 'fish']">